kilehsu/MedHelper/README.md

-# MedHelper
+# MediMinder

 A consumer-driven medication tracking and safety application designed to reduce medication errors and improve patient outcomes.

 ### Inspiration

-The inspiration for MedHelper came from a personal experience with medication management.
-After witnessing a family member struggle with tracking multiple medications, remembering dosages, and documenting side effects, I realized there was a significant gap in consumer-focused medication safety tools.
-This experience aligned perfectly with the Pittsburgh Regional Health Initiative's Patient Safety Technology Challenge, which aims to address preventable deaths and disabilities from medical errors.

 Medical errors harm millions of U.S. patients annually, with medication errors being one of the leading causes.
-I wanted to create a solution that would empower patients to take control of their medication safety while providing valuable data to healthcare providers.
+We wanted to create a solution that would empower patients to take control of their medication safety while providing valuable data to healthcare providers.

-### What I Learned
+### What We Learned

-Throughout the development of MedHelper, I gained valuable insights into several areas:
+Throughout the development of MedHelper, we gained valuable insights into several areas:

-- **Healthcare Technology**: I learned about the unique challenges in developing healthcare applications, including privacy considerations, data security, and the importance of user-friendly interfaces for diverse user groups.
+- **Healthcare Technology**: We learned about the unique challenges in developing healthcare applications, including privacy considerations, data security, and the importance of user-friendly interfaces for diverse user groups.

 - **Voice Recognition Technology**: Implementing the AI nurse feature required deep understanding of speech recognition, natural language processing, and audio processing techniques.

-- **Full-Stack Development**: The project allowed me to practice full-stack development, from frontend React components to backend API development with Node.js and Firebase integration.
+- **Full-Stack Development**: The project allowed us to practice full-stack development, from frontend React components to backend API development with Node.js and Firebase integration.

-- **User Experience Design**: I learned how to design interfaces that are accessible to users of all ages and technical abilities, with a focus on those who might be managing complex medication regimens.
+- **User Experience Design**: We learned how to design interfaces that are accessible to users of all ages and technical abilities, with a focus on those who might be managing complex medication regimens.

-- **Firebase Integration**: I gained experience with Firebase Authentication, Firestore database, and storage solutions for managing user data securely.
+- **Firebase Integration**: We gained experience with Firebase Authentication, Firestore database, and storage solutions for managing user data securely.

 ### How We Built It